vpsb/8/README.md

 - /stream : Reply to Video or File That You Want To stream In Vc And You Can Try Lives
 - /stop  : Stop the stream
 - /start :Start the bot
-- /help  :To Help You
+- /help  :To Help Youhhhhhhh
 - /ly   : To Get lyrics Of Song
 - /song : To Get Link From Youtube
 - /info : to Get Devs